Our medical negligence claims services

 - Incorrect prescription or usage of medication

 A medical negligence or hospital negligence claim does not necessarily need to apply to the negligence of a GP or doctor.
-It covers any negligence made by any form of healthcare professional, such as opticians, dentists, cosmetic surgeons, mental health therapists and more.
+It covers negligence by any healthcare professional, including:

 Who can make a medical negligence claim?